pnedkov/ipask/README.md

   ```sh
   docker compose up -d
   ```
-  This will pull the latest `ipget` container from https://hub.docker.com.
+  This will pull the latest `ipask` container from https://hub.docker.com.

 * Test:
   ```sh